Commitment + Clinical Leadership = Better Outcomes

 Vitamins A and C, found in watermelon, are necessary for skin and hair health.2

-Vitamin C helps our body produce collagen, which is a protein found throughout the body.
+Vitamin C helps our body produce collagen, a protein found throughout the body.
 Collagen plays a role in making and strengthening our bones, skin, and connective tissue.6 Collagen is also what gives our skin elasticity.

 Vitamin A helps to create and repair skin cells.2 Vitamin A also helps to keep the skin moisturized.